-Breathwork involves intentionally controlling the way you breathe.
+Breathwork involves intentionally controlling the way you breathe to directly influence your body’s inner workings, reducing stress and anxiety, increasing calm, and encouraging well-being.
 Breathwork is a holistic, mind-body approach to mental health and well-being.
 It can be done simply and on your own, or it can be structured and part of a formal program.
-Its purpose is to directly influence your body’s inner workings to reduce stress, anxiety, and other challenges, increase calm, and encourage well-being.

 What Is Breathwork?

 Breathwork is a practice that has evolved over thousands of years.
-Pranayamic breathing, or intentional breath control, has been a part of yoga since its origins over 2000 years ago,1 and it has long existed outside of formal yoga practice.
-People still study and practice it today, and formal types of breathwork programs continue to be developed as people seek to harness its healing potential in specific ways.
+Pranayamic breathing, or intentional breath control, has been a facet of yoga since its origins over 2000 years ago, and it has long existed outside of formal yoga practice.1 People still study and practice it today, and formal types of breathwork programs continue to be developed as people seek to harness its healing potential in specific ways.

 How Breathing Affects the Brain & Body

-The human brain constitutes a mere two percent of our total body weight yet consumes about 20 percent of the oxygen we take in when we breathe.5 It needs a consistent and plentiful oxygen supply to operate smoothly for our physical and mental health.
+The human brain constitutes a mere 2% of our total body weight yet consumes about 20% of the oxygen we take in when we breathe.6 It needs a consistent and plentiful oxygen supply to operate smoothly for our physical and mental health.
 The brain interprets a low oxygen supply—the result of shallow, rapid breathing—as a threat or danger, and it activates the sympathetic nervous system (SNS).

 What Conditions Can Breathwork Help With?